ceejbot/polyclay/README.md

 * Improve rollback behavior & write some vicious tests for it
 * Implement saving already-persisted objects by means of merge()
 * Rethink that enumerable implementation; probably should just denormalize enums to make them less fragile
+* Consider skipping attachment fields when doing a basic model get with redis
+* Mime types on attachments are a mess
-* Should add a way to specify a key/id attribute name to generalize away from couchdb a bit
+* Should add a way to specify a key/id attribute name to generalize away from couchdb a bit   ✓
-* How much work would a generic key/value store version be?
+* How much work would a generic key/value store version be?  ✓
 * Documentation ✓
 * Persistence layer is tangled with model layer in a couple of places  ✓
 * Add mixins to the official library & document ✓